 Several factors have largely prevented women’s empowerment in Jordan such as discrimination within its laws, as well as violence that are perpetrated against them.
 They continue to be denied equal citizenship rights as they face gender-based discrimination in regards to family laws, provisions of government pensions, and social security benefits.
 Violence against women are not infrequent, as the protection mechanisms that are put in place are often not effective.

-The government, aware of the this inequality, have taken steps to improve women’s political status in the past years by appointing women to government ministries and high-level posts.
+The government, aware of this inequality, has taken steps to improve women’s political status in the past years by appointing women to government ministries and high-level posts.
 In 2003, King Abdullah II appointed 7 women to the 55-seat upper house of the National Assembly.

 Unfortunately, although the constitution states that all Jordanian’s are equal, it fails to prohibit gender discrimination.
 Women’s advocates often cite the constitution which guarantees full equality between men and women.
 Yet, women are treated unequally concerning divorce, custody, and inheritance.
 There are also no laws that define or criminalizes domestic violence, and no enforcement mechanisms that ensure they will be implemented to promote and protect gender equality.